joyeusenoelle/GuideToMastodon/README.md

 ## How come my friend on another instance can use this emoji, but I can't?

-Each instance can define custom emoji for their users to use, and many have taken advantage of this.
+Each instance can define custom emojis for its users to use, and many have taken advantage of this.
 Your instance admin can copy emoji that they like from other instances.
 If you see an emoji that you like and it's not available on your instance, ask your admin to copy it over.

 ## Why can't I search for a specific word or phrase?

 It's an anti-harassment feature.
-Harassers often search for particular words or phrases (like "TERF" or "homophobic" or "white supremacy") in order to attack and dogpile people they disagree with.
-By limiting search to usernames and hashtags, Mastodon allows users to decide how they want their toots to show up in others' searches.
+Harassers often search for particular words or phrases (like "TERF" or "homophobic" or "white supremacy") to attack and dogpile people they disagree with.
+By limiting the search to usernames and hashtags, Mastodon allows users to decide how they want their toots to show up in others' searches.

 ## Why can't I quote someone's toot, like a quote-tweet?